SpredfastLegacy/JMVC-Inject/README.md

 		})
 	);

+## Simple singletons

+If you have a simple singleton that will never need to be changed for the life of the injector, including `singleton: true` in your definition will setup caching automatically.

 ## Eager loading

 If your definition includs `eager: true`, your factory will be called immediately after the injector is created.
 This is useful for preloading dependencies.